 - Provide the postmaster of that Post Office with a complete sample mailpiece (except as noted above); the date(s) and Post Office(s) of mailing; and the name and local address of the party from whom the records listed in 5.3.9a may be obtained.

 A permit imprint displaying the city, state, and permit number of a mailer‘s original permit may be applied to pieces in a mailing presented for verification and acceptance at another Post Office location under the following conditions:

-b.
-Mailpieces must be entered as part of a full-service automation mailing (see 705.23.0) within an authorized First-Class Mail or Standard Mail Mailings With Different Payment Methods Mailing System (under 705.5.0).
+- Mailpieces must be entered as part of a full-service automation mailing (see 705.23.0) within an authorized First-Class Mail or USPS Marketing Mail Mailings With Different Payment Methods Mailing System (under 705.5.0).

-d.
-For each mailing, the mailer must provide documentation, to the postmaster of the Post Office displayed in the permit imprint, showing the mailing date(s), the Post Office location(s) of mailing, and the name and local address of the customer from whom the records listed in 5.3.10c may be obtained.
+- For each mailing, the mailer must provide documentation, to the postmaster of the Post Office displayed in the permit imprint, showing the mailing date(s), the Post Office location(s) of mailing, and the name and local address of the customer from whom the records listed in 5.3.10b may be obtained.

 Unless prepared under 5.3.12 or 5.4, permit imprint indicia on mailpieces must be prepared in one of the formats in Exhibit 5.3.11, as applicable to the price claimed or type of mail.
 (Not all permissible combinations of content elements are shown.)
 Specific markings may be required as applicable for the price claimed.

 Exhibit 5.3.11 Indicia Formats for Official Mail and Other Classes

 As options to the basic format under 5.3.11, permit imprint indicia may be prepared as picture permit imprint indicia under 5.4 or in other formats subject to these conditions: